intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 Wow!
 You made it!

 Note that the Cluster Serving quick start example will run on your local node only.
-Check the [Build Your Own Cluster Serving](#Build-Your-Own-Cluster-Serving) section for how to configure and run Cluster Serving in a distributed fashion.
+Check the [Deploy Your Own Cluster Serving](#Deploy-Your-Own-Cluster-Serving) section for how to configure and run Cluster Serving in a distributed fashion.

-For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Log and Visualization](#Log-and-Visualization), or view the source code of `quick_start.py` [here](https://github.com/intel-analytics/analytics-zoo/blob/master/pyzoo/zoo/serving/quick_start.py), or refer to [API Guide](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/APIGuide.md).
+For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Logs and Visualization](#Logs-and-Visualization), or view the source code of `quick_start.py` [here](https://github.com/intel-analytics/analytics-zoo/blob/master/pyzoo/zoo/serving/quick_start.py), or refer to [API Guide](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/APIGuide.md).

 ## Deploy your Own Cluster Serving
 ### 1. Installation